tifa/tree/README.md

 Import the MySQL backup.

-Restore the `data` directory to `/var/www/html/` in the container and modify `/var/www/html/data/config.ini.php` with latest configs.
+Restore the `data` directory to `./backup/data` and start the service.

 [repo-vps]: https://github.com/tifa/vps